Architectural project

 A - AS-P801 Scenography and architecture of performance spacesAS

 ManagerCo-responsibleLearning objectivesBecause of its functional and technical complexity, the program of a performance venue (live performance venue, theater) is a rich field for reflection on the architectural project.
-It requires us to work on the hierarchy and articulation between interior and exterior, to understand the scenographic tool and its architectural and urban implications.
+It requires work on the hierarchy and articulation between interior and exterior, an understanding of the scenographic tool and its architectural and urban implications.

-consider the architectural and technical requirements of a venue for artistic creationAssessment methodcontent control
+reflect on the architectural and technical requirements of a venue for artistic creation.Assessment methodcontent control

 two rendering phasesRequired workProjects :

-Architecture and scenography of a performance and creation space with a 500 to 700-seat auditorium, a 200 to 400-seat auditorium, rehearsal space, etc.Courses and lectures, visits, meetings:
+The architecture and scenography of a performance and creation space with a 500 to 700-seat auditorium, a 200 to 400-seat auditorium, a rehearsal room, etc.Courses and lectures, visits, meetings:

 – Typological analysis of the auditorium and stage